Negotiation can be a great skill

 Continuing to talk about the situation will only prolong it.
 For example, your child has asked for ice cream and you have told him he can have it after dinner, then continues to ask.
 “But mom, I really want ice cream” to which you respond, “Remember, I already told you 3 times.”
 In this example, you are maintaining the negotiation, as well as continuing to remind the child of the denial and what they are missing out on.
 Instead, use a consistent one liner such as “I’m done talking about it”, or “It’s not up for negotiation.”
 Then, STOP the conversation about it and instead redirect and take your attention to something different that is available or talk about another topic.

 If you have a child that persists, you may require additional “baby steps” or prerequisite skills before you can actually stop the conversation or one-liner.
-If this is the case, we highly recommend scheduling a complimentary, 30-minute phone consultation to discuss what those baby steps may look like for your child.
-Here is a link to schedule that phone consultation: https://tinyurl.com/BYB-COMPCALL
+If this is the case, we highly recommend scheduling a introductory, phone consultation to discuss what those baby steps may look like for your child.
+CLICK HERE to schedule your phone consultation.

 Have you ever found yourself feeling the conversation going “downhill?”
 Have you ever felt that both your child’s and your switch is dimming as the conversation continues?
 Maybe you find yourself looking back and asking yourself, “What just happened?”
 If so, you may have experienced a sophisticated negotiation from your child!